Door Hinge Knowledge Hub by Watersonusa

 A landmark study at Memorial Sloan Kettering and other hospitals found that copper surfaces in ICU rooms reduced the median microbial burden by 97% compared to control surfaces.
 That data converted clinical skepticism into specification action across the healthcare architecture community.

 For architects: antimicrobial levers, pulls, and push plates are available today from ASSA ABLOY, Allegion, INOX, and others.
 Specify them in patient-care areas, ICU corridors, and surgical suites.
-For hinges, specify 316 stainless steel as the baseline — it resists the hospital-grade disinfectants that are part of daily cleaning and is the ideal substrate for future antimicrobial coatings.
+Before finalizing specifications, confirm with the facility's infection control team which disinfectants are on the approved list and verify coating compatibility.
+For hinges, specify 316 stainless steel as the baseline — it satisfies the corrosion resistance and cleanability requirements for healthcare environments, even though it does not constitute an antimicrobial claim.
+316 SS is the right foundation substrate when antimicrobial hinge options become commercially available.
 Watch this space: antimicrobial hinges are the next logical product category, and stainless steel hinge manufacturers including Waterson are well-positioned to deliver them.

 For contractors and installers: silver-ion powder coated hardware installs identically to standard powder coated hardware — same fasteners, same prep, same tools.
 The antimicrobial properties are embedded in the coating matrix and do not require special handling.
 Copper-alloy products may require different fastener compatibility consideration due to galvanic corrosion potential between copper surfaces and steel fasteners in humid environments.